gglanzani/xebia-blog-posts/how-i-learned-to-stop-worrying-and-love-llms/index.md

   </tbody>
 </table>

-Afterward, I need to create the MessageBird `client` and pass it the access key, as the documentation showed.
-Then, I should read the csv file with the records, split each record by name and phone number, and, for each record, send an SMS.
-I can use the name of our customer to customize the message to make it feel personal.
+Afterward, as the documentation showed, I need to create the MessageBird `client` and pass it the access key.
+Then, I should read the CSV file with the records, split each record by name and phone number, and, for each record, send an SMS.
+I could address customers by their first names to make it more personal.

-The access key, though, it's a secret, and shouldn't be in the code I write.
-How should I approach it in Go?
+The access key, though, is a secret and shouldn't be in the code I write.
+How should I approach this in Go?

 ### Bringing ChatGPT for a spin